-11.4.
+10.4.
 Gifts/Bonuses/Donations

-No member can accept gifts/bonuses/donations from businesses, vendors, or suppliers for personal use without prior approval from the EVMHA executive board.
+Except for private donations for home tournaments, no member can accept gifts/bonuses/donations from businesses, vendors, or suppliers for personal use without prior approval from the EVMHA executive board.

-11.5.
+10.5.
 Provincial Teams Fundraising Policy

 - Teams attending the BC Hockey Provincial Championships can use fundraised dollars collected through individual team fundraising and approved provincial fundraisers.
 If more than one team attends, all provincial fundraisers will be done together.
 The dollars will be split according to the expenses of the destination.
 All players must participate and work equally towards the same goals. - Provincial fundraising intends to assist with the team and players' incurred expenses while representing EVMHA. - Any letters requesting business donations must be done in partnership with the EVMHA Fundraising Coordinator.
 Letters will have the EVMHA letterhead and include all team names.
-Financial requests for support from businesses must be discussed with the fundraising coordinator to ensure the teams are not exhausting businesses with requests. - Teams will submit a cost breakdown of expenses for approval to the President, Vice President, Treasurer, and Fundraising Coordinator before disbursing any funds. - Funds from provincial fundraising are to be allocated according to the following priorities, and the submitted budget must consider these numbers.
+Financial requests for support from businesses must be discussed with the fundraising coordinator to ensure the teams are not exhausting businesses with requests.

+- Teams will submit a cost breakdown of expenses for approval to the President, Vice President, Treasurer, and Fundraising Coordinator before disbursing any funds. - Funds from provincial fundraising are to be allocated according to the following priorities, and the submitted budget must consider these numbers.
 Expense priorities will be: - 1.
 Accommodations (at a per-player/bench staff rate based on local hotel rates). - 2.
 Provincial banquet for players/bench staff. - 3.
 The team banner(s). - 4.
 Travel (at a per-player/bench staff rate). - 5.
 One team dinner (at a per player/bench staff rate of \$40.00, alcohol not included). - 6.
-A per diem meal allowance (at a per player/bench staff rate of \$50.00 per day). - If teams wish to purchase team attire, matching hockey bags, etc., they must do so with parental contributions.
+Bench staff appreciation gifts (up to \$100.00 per bench staff). - 7.
+A per diem meal allowance (at a per player/bench staff rate of \$50.00 per day) - If teams wish to purchase team attire, matching hockey bags, etc., they must do so with parental contributions.
 Fundraising dollars or sponsorship dollars cannot be used for such purchases. - The EVMHA recognizes that participation in provincial championships may create financial strain for families.
 Those needing additional financial support to ensure participation may contact their team manager, who may contact the association on their behalf to increase the reimbursement allotment. - Provincial teams may request financial assistance for team travel from the EVMHA.
-The team must submit a letter requesting funds to the EVMHA treasurer. - The Association is prepared to contribute to the provincial team's fundraising efforts in consideration of the EVMHA's reserves, given the team has not met their fundraising goal.
+The team must submit a letter requesting funds to the EVMHA treasurer. - The Association is prepared to contribute to the provincial team's fundraising efforts in consideration of the EVMHA's reserves, given that the team has not met their fundraising goal.
 The decision to assist provincial teams will be based on the EVMHA's financial state, the number of EVMHA teams attending provincials, the distance required for travel, and the team's fundraising efforts.
-The financial contribution will be based on the distance required for travel and made per player/bench staff. - If approved and the association's reserves are viable, this money will be distributed as follows, depending on the location of the Championships:

-- a) Lower Mainland, Vancouver Island or Northern BC-A maximum of \$150 per player/bench staff to any team participating in provincials in these locations. - b) Okanagan or Sunshine Coast A maximum of \$75 per player/bench staff to any team participating in provincials in these locations. - c) Kootenays A maximum of \$50 per player/bench staff to any team participating in provincials in these locations.
+The financial contribution will be based on the distance required for travel and made per player/bench staff.
+If approved and the association's reserves are viable, this money will be distributed as follows, depending on the location of the Championships: - 1.
+Lower Mainland, Vancouver Island or Northern BC- A maximum of \$150 per player/bench staff to any team participating in provincials in these locations. - 2.
+Okanagan or Sunshine Coast A maximum of \$75 per player/bench staff to any team participating in provincials in these locations. - 3.
+Kootenays A maximum of \$50 per player/bench staff to any team participating in provincials in these locations.

-12. FVMHA SCHOLARSHIPS
+11. EVMHA SCHOLARSHIPS